-The findings of the study indicated that, working class women in the Ga South municipality perceive their psychological wellbeing to be generally positive.
+The findings of the study indicated that, working-class women in the Ga South municipality perceive their psychological wellbeing to be generally positive.
 The working women responded to items on subscales of Ryff [7] theory of psychological wellbeing on the aspect of autonomy, Environmental mastery, Personal growth, Positive relation, Purpose in life, and Self-Acceptance.
-Respondents' perception of items under "Autonomy" as a psychological wellbeing was positive, indicating that working women in education, health and banking sectors have a high sense of autonomy with regards to their psychological wellbeing.
-This finding is consistent with results of Srimath and Kiran [14] did a comparative study to assess the psychological wellbeing of working women in different organisations.
+Respondents' perception of items under "Autonomy" as psychological wellbeing was positive.
+This finding is consistent with results of Srimath and Kiran [15] who did a comparative study to assess the psychological wellbeing of working women in different organizations.
 They found out that women employees working in industrial health organizations and call centre had significantly lesser scores on autonomy, whereas women in teaching had higher scores in autonomy.
-Their research finding is consistent with the findings of the present study because, the study had working women from the teaching profession as majority of its respondents.
-Again, the finding in the current study is inconsistent with the finding of Syafhendry, Fadhila and Arief [15] who also examined the psychological wellbeing of working women from different organisations and find that, women working in the banking sector had the highest score on autonomy, while women working in schools had the lowest autonomy scores.
-The inconsistencies are drawn on the basis that women in the banking sector formed the least respondents in the current study, while women from the teaching profession formed the highest.
+Their research finding is consistent with the findings of the present study because, the study had working women from the teaching profession as the majority of its respondents.
+On the contrary, the finding of the current study is inconsistent with the finding of Syafhendry, Fadhila and Arief [16] who find that, women working in the banking sector had the highest score on autonomy, while women working in schools had the lowest autonomy scores.
 The implication of the study results in relation to other previous findings as stated above indicates that working women in the various formal sectors have high autonomy over situations and events in life.
 This is because having a paid worker role aside the family roles, gives women the opportunity to be independent, especially with their ideas and opinions.
-For example, they are able to voice their opinions even if it is contrary to what every other person thinks, and they do not give people the opportunity to influence their decisions.

-It was also established that respondents' perception of "Environmental Mastery" as a psychological wellbeing was also positive.
-This shows that working women from these three sectors had a high sense of environmental mastery.
-The finding is in agreement with that of Syafhendry, Fadhila and Arief [15], who examined the psychological wellbeing of working women from different organisations.
-Their results revealed that, women working in schools had highest score on environmental mastery; whiles women in companies had the lowest score.
-Their finding is consistent with the finding of the present study because women in the teaching profession formed the majority of the respondents in the present study.
-These two results show that women in this field have consistently shown high psychological wellbeing on this dimension across studies.
-The finding however insinuates that working women even though may have to fulfil multiple roles, the fulfilment of these roles makes them gain a sense of autonomy of their working space and situations in which they live.
-They are also able to manage many responsibilities of their daily lives.
-The idea that multiple roles give working women a high sense of environmental mastery can be refuted by the insight made by Lennon and Rosenfield [16].
+It was also established that respondents' perception of "Environmental Mastery" as psychological wellbeing was also positive, and this confirms the findings of Syafhendry, Fadhila, and Arief [16].
+These results show that women in the formal sector have consistently shown high psychological wellbeing on this dimension across studies.
+The idea that multiple roles give working women a high sense of environmental mastery can be refuted by the insight made by Lennon and Rosenfield [17].
 They opined that family and job conditions can profile certain self-perceptions that may affect the psychological well-being of working women.
 Specifically, particular job and family situations can affect individuals' sense of personal control, that is, their perceptions that they are able to act on and affect their environment.
-Lennon and Rosenfield are therefore implying that fulfilled multiple roles do not necessary mean one has mastery over such roles and the environment in which such roles are performed, rather the role conditions will determine one's mastery.
+Lennon and Rosenfield [17] are therefore implying that fulfilling multiple roles do not necessarily mean one has mastery over such roles and the environment in which such roles are performed, rather the role conditions will determine one's mastery.